cbuggle/chemotion_ELN/README_REACTION_PROCESS_EDITOR.md

 The Reaction Process Editor (RPE) is open source (MIT license) hosted on
 <https://github.com/ComPlat/reaction-process-editor>

-As this is still work in progress we will keep the enhancements to the code in a separate branch until at least the database schema is reasonably established.

 ## Setup

 ### Backend

-The ELN version required for the RPE can be found in the ELN repository in branch `reaction-process-editor`
+The ELN version required for the RPE has been merged into main.

-It is based on the Chemotion ELN editor on the most recent `main`.
-I try to keep it as up to date as possible.
+The most recent developments and changes can be found in the ELN repository in branch `reaction-process-editor`.
+It try to keep it as up to date and rebase it to the most recent `main` as frequently as possible.

 It adds some ActiveRecord models, API access points, Grape Entity Serializing and last not least the definition of and the export to the generic Chemical Lab Automation Process Protocol (CLAP) reaction database format.

 For the proper functioning of the Frontend Editor

-* The db seeds in `db/seeds/reaction_editor_seeds.rb` need to run (they are included in the regular `rake db:seed` run).
+* The db seeds in `db/seeds/process_editor.seed.rb` need to run (they are included in the regular `rake db:seed` run).

 * The RPE Frontend Hostname needs to be set as ENV['REACTION_PROCESS_EDITOR_HOSTNAME'] which needs to be defined in `.env`
 * (`export REACTION_PROCESS_EDITOR_HOSTNAME="http://localhost:4000"` in your shell will also work).